 During the Triassic, Jurassic, Cretaceous and even later geological periods, Greece was a shallow, oxygen-rich sea.
 The continuous submerging of land created large tracts of limestone through the whole submarine land mass.
 Later, as the land emerged from the sea to form the backbone of the current topography, a distinctly eroded landscape with crystalline rocks and other valuable minerals began to appear, marking the spine that links the north and south of the mainland today.
 Limestone caves are a major feature of this karst landscape, shaped by the dissolution of a soluble layer of bedrock.

-Volcanic activity once regularly hit Greece with force – one of the world's largest volcanic explosions was on Santorini around 1650 BC.
-Today earthquakes continue to shake the country on a smaller scale, but with almost-predictable frequency.
+Volcanic activity regularly hits Greece.
 In 1999 a 5.9-magnitude earthquake near Athens killed nearly 150 people and left thousands homeless.
-Since 2006, the country has had six quakes ranging from 6.4 to 6.9 in magnitude.
+Since 2006, the country has had seven quakes ranging from 6.4 to 6.9 in magnitude.
 None caused major damage.
 To check out Greece's explosive past, visit the craters of Santorini, Nisyros and Polyvotis.

 Greece is short on rivers, with none that are navigable, although they've become popular locations for white-water rafting.
 The largest rivers are the Aheloös, Aliakmonas, Aoös and Arahthos, all of which have their source in the Pindos Mountains of Epiros.